This extension integrates the latest release of pretty-php with VS Code.

 is a fast, deterministic, minimally configurable code formatter for

-Code formatted by pretty-php
+Inspired by Black, pretty-php

-produces the smallest diffs possible and looks
+aims to produce the smallest diffs possible

 If you have questions or feedback, I'd love to hear from you.